 Profiting With Straddles This Earnings Season - Know Your Options

-With earnings season set to officially begin next week, here's an options strategy that's perfect for a company about to report.
+With earnings season having just begun, here's an options strategy that's perfect for a company about to report.

 A straddle involves buying both a call and a put at the same strike price (at-the-money) at the same time.